The Artist's Eye Studio

 • Bio-Short

-These pages are both my sketchbook and my notebook for my students and colleagues who are learning to incorporate AI-assisted design tools, image editing and generation, text generation, and analysis into their workflows.
+6/24/25.
+These pages are my sketchbook and a notebook for students and colleagues who are teaching AI-assisted design tools for concept development, image and text generation, wire-framing, and analysis.
+See also AI Raster Illustration and AI Vector Illustration.

-Document Layout in ChatGPT
+Document Layout with ChatGPT

-ChatGPT Mockup
+ChatGPT PNG Mockup

 ChatGPT produced this mockup, which is not terrible.
-I provided the text and a very detailed prompt that specified relative sizes for the text.
+But I provided the text and a very detailed prompt that specified relative sizes for the text.
 I also specified the final dimensions, orientation theme, colors.
 After 30 minutes, ChatGPT produced this mockup, which is not terrible.
 ChatGPT added two topics, WHAT YOU'LL LEARN, LOCATION, and START DATES.
 From this, and previous attempts, it looks like OpenAi has been trained to base layouts on a grid, which is a smart idea for a program that has no visual perception or ability to interpret how shapes and information relate to each other.

-ChatGPT's "Editable" File: 1 hr.
+ChatGPT's "Editable" PDF

 The mockup at left was not editable, of course, consistent with my many previous attempts to get an editable layout from ChatGPT.